farblos/copy-on-select-2/README.md

 - Copy-on-select does not (and cannot) always properly handle multi-range selections, for example, not in input fields.
 As a work-around you can switch on option "Use native copy command".

+- Copy-on-select (and all but the most recent browsers) do not always properly handle selections that span text from multiple shadow DOM trees.

 Since Version 2.6